kellerza/hassio-sma-em/sma-em-dev/DOCS.md

 - `SMA_SERIALS`

-  This value can contain a space separated list of serial numbers for which to capture packets
+  This value can contain a list of serial numbers for which to capture packets

   This is optional, if empty, all SMA energy meters will be reported

 ## Available sensors

-The following list contains all possible `FIELD` names that you can use with the add-on
+The following list contains all possible values you can include in `FIELDS`

 ```text
 pconsume,  pconsumecounter,